-STATE WATER QUALITY CERTIFICATION: LDEQ water quality certification is required for work within the state of Louisiana that is subject to Section 404 of the CWA.
-Concurrent with processing of this application, the LDEQ is reviewing this proposal under Section 401 of the CWA and in accordance with Louisiana Revised Statutes of 1950, Title 30, Chapter 11, Part IV, Section 2074 A(3) to determine if the work would comply with State water quality standards and other applicable provisions of the CWA.
+Louisiana Department of Environmental Quality (LDEQ) water quality certification is required for work within the state of Louisiana that is subject to Section 404 of the CWA.
+Concurrent with processing of this application, the LDEQ is reviewing this proposal under Section 401 of the CWA and in accordance with LA R.S.
+30:2074.A(3) (Louisiana Revised Statutes, Title 30,

+Chapter 11, Part IV, Section 2074 A(3)) to determine if the work would comply with State water quality standards and other applicable provisions of the CWA.
 By virtue of an agreement between the USACE and the LDEQ, this public notice is also issued for the purpose of advising all known interested persons that there is pending before the LDEQ a decision on water quality certification under such act.
-Any comments concerning the application for water quality certification in Louisiana must be submitted, using the applicant's name and the above LDEQ water quality certification application number as reference, to the Certifications Coordinator, Water Pollution Control Division, Office of Environmental Services, Louisiana Department of Environmental Quality, P. O. Box 4313, Baton Rouge, LA 70821-4313.
-The public comment period extends 10 days from the publication date of this notice.
-A copy of the public notice with a description of work is available for review between 8:00 a.m. and 4:30 p.m. weekdays at the LDEQ office at 602 N. 5th Street, Baton Rouge, Louisiana 70802.
+Any comments concerning the application for water quality certification in Louisiana must be submitted, using the applicant's name and the above LDEQ water quality certification application number as reference, to the Water Permits Division, Office of Environmental Services, Louisiana Department of Environmental Quality, P. O. Box 4313, Baton Rouge, LA 70821-4313.
+The public comment period extends 30 days from the publication date of this notice.
+A copy of the public notice with a description of work is available for review between 8:00 a. m. and 4:30 p. m. weekdays at the LDEQ office at 602 N. 5th Street, Baton Rouge, Louisiana 70802.
 Copies may be obtained upon payment of cost of printing.
-A final decision on state of Louisiana water quality certification will be made within 60 days after the date of this notice.
+A final decision on state of Louisiana water quality certification will be made within 60 days after the end date of this notice.